JGCRI/metis/README.md

 [Back to Contents](#Contents)

 This section walks through the different features of the metis package using the example data provided in order to familiarize the user with the different functions.
-All metis R functions are stored in ./metis/R. In Metis version 1.0.0 the following functions are available:
+All metis R functions are stored in ./metis/R. The key functions available are:

 - metis.assumptions.R: Contains all conversions and assumptions used in the model
 - metis.chart.R: metis charting function which allows quick and easy access to features like facets, labels and colors.
 The function is based on ggplot and returns a ggplot chart.